davidmoten/odata-client/README.md

 * Microsoft Graph v1.0 client
 * Microsoft Graph Beta client
 * Graph Explorer client (test endpoint)
+* Microsoft Analytics for DevOps 1.0, 2.0, 3.0, 4.0 and custom [clients](odata-client-microsoft-analytics/README.md).
 * More generated clients can be added, just raise an issue
 * Runs on Java 8+ (including Java 11+).
 When running <11 the jaxb dependencies can be excluded from odata-client-runtime.